-3.5 Maidstone Integrated Transport Strategy (2005 - 2015) into Maidstone Hub Transport Strategy (up to 2026)
+3.5 Maidstone Integrated Transport Strategy (2005 - 2015) - to be replaced by a revised strategy in-line with the LDF up to 2026

 Whilst the Local Transport Plan (currently LTP 2) for Kent is the main framework for transport investment in the Borough, the Maidstone Integrated Transport Strategy (MITS) produced in 2005 set out the Borough Council's vision for a sustainable integrated transport system.
 The Strategy was intended to be a dynamic document which would evolve with time and be reviewed annually with benchmarking against key targets.